claranet/tfwrapper/README.md

 azure:
   - name: "azure-backend"
     general:
-      subscription_uid: "xxxxxxx" # the Azure account to use for state storage
+      subscription_id: "xxxxxxx" # the Azure account to use for state storage
       resource_group_name: "tfstates-xxxxx-rg" # The Azure resource group with state storage
       storage_account_name: "tfstatesxxxxx"
+  # This backend use storage keys for authentication
   - name: "azure-alternative"
     general:
-      subscription_uid: "xxxxxxx" # the Azure account to use for state storage
+      subscription_id: "xxxxxxx" # the Azure account to use for state storage
       resource_group_name: "tfstates-xxxxx-rg" # The Azure resource group with state storage
       storage_account_name: "tfstatesxxxxx"
+  # This backend use Azure AD authentication
+  - name: "azure-ad-auth"
+    general:
+      subscription_id: "xxxxxxx" # the Azure account to use for state storage
+      resource_group_name: "tfstates-xxxxx-rg" # The Azure resource group with state storage
+      storage_account_name: "tfstatesxxxxx"
+      azuread_auth: true

 backend_parameters: # Parameters or options which can be used by `state.j2.tf` template file
   state_snaphot: "false" # Example of Azure storage backend option